MaximRouiller/msp002/Demos/README.md

 ## Demo 4 - Visual Studio Code Debugger

 Now that the message is created, we can prepare for testing the function.
-However, we need to update the `Requirements.txt` file and `function.json` file.
+However, we need to update the `requirements.txt` file and `function.json` file.

 **requirements.txt**